qgis/QGIS-Documentation/docs/user_manual/managing_data_source/opening_data.rst

 Press :guilabel:`OK` to establish the connection.
 Then you will be able to:

-* :guilabel:`Add` the new layer to the project; it is loaded with the name given in the settings.
+* :guilabel:`Add` a new layer or table to the project; it is loaded with the name given in the settings.
+  Notice that only :guilabel:`Location` and :guilabel:`Feature of Interest` contain a geometry, other entities will be added as a table.
 * :guilabel:`Edit` the SensorThings connection settings
 * :guilabel:`Remove` the connection
 * From the :guilabel:`Browser` panel, right-click over the entry